TonyBarretor/HowToInstallAnything/README.md

-#How to install anything
+# How To Install Anything

-    1. Install MongoDB for Mac
+Install MongoDB for Mac